Advanced Placement Program

 Applications for AP Courses offered at BMHS available at Course Applications.

-If you don't see your course listed, contact Dr. Traylor.
+If you don't see your course listed, contact the course instructor or Dr. Traylor.

 From the moment you enter an AP classroom, you'll notice the difference in the teacher's approach to the subject, in the attitude of your classmates, in the way you start to think.
 In AP classrooms, the focus is not on memorizing facts and figures.
 Instead you'll engage in intense discussions, solve problems collaboratively, and learn to write clearly and persuasively.